US budget deficit hits record $3 trillion through 11 months

 The deficit from October through August is more than double the previous 11-month record of $1.37 billion set in 2009.
 At that time the government was spending large sums to get out of the Great Recession triggered by the 2008 financial crisis.

+While the government has sometimes run surpluses in September, Nancy Vanden Houten, an economist at Oxford Economist, predicted the September deficit would hit $200 billion, giving the country a deficit for this budget year of $3.2 trillion.

-That would still put the deficit well above last year's imbalance of $984 billion.
+That would be well above last year’s imbalance of $984 billion.
 The previous record deficit for a fiscal year was $1.4 trillion in 2009 in the aftermath of the financial crisis.

 Congress has passed a series of relief bills totaling nearly $3 trillion that provided support such as a $600-a-week boost in unemployment benefits, up to $1,200 in payments to individuals and aid for small businesses trying to retain their workers.